eriksjolund/using-podman-quick-instructions/README.md

 ## Use the installed software package (resize a photo with GraphicsMagick)

-Although the containers have been built with different commands and from different Linux distributions, the resulting container images will behave quite similar when they are used.
+Although the containers have been built with different commands and from different Linux distributions, the resulting container images will behave quite similarly when they are used.

 The following examples show how similar they are from a user perspective.